indikabw/rs_proj/README.md

 # Project RS
 Project RS fetches real-time bitcoin price from [Coinbase](https://api.coinbase.com/) and stores the data in a [Prometheus](https://prometheus.io/) time series database.
-The real-time data can be plotted using [Grafana](https://grafana.com/) platform for analysis.
+The real-time data are plotted using [Grafana](https://grafana.com/) platform for analysis.

 ## Prerequisites
 ### Installing Docker CE